AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/custom-domain-names/add-custom-domain-name.md

 # Add a custom domain name {#adding-cdn}

-Learn how to add a custom domain name using Cloud Manager.
+Learn how to add a custom domain name using **Domain Settings** in Cloud Manager.

 ## Requirements {#requirements}